azarakovskiy/coding-guidelines/README.md

 ## Coding guidelines

-Having a common ground to everyday tasks is essential to be able to scalte teams.
+Having a common ground to everyday tasks is essential to be able to scale teams.
 Therefore we have decided in Beat to create such common ground.

 Currently, we have:
 * [Code Review Guidelines](review/index.md)